 - Causing drowsiness or rebound insomnia, where sleeping problems get worse.

 - Severe allergic reactions or facial swelling.

-- High blood pressure , dizziness, weakness, nausea, confusion or loss of short-term memory.
+- High blood pressure, dizziness, weakness, nausea, confusion, or short-term memory loss.

 - Complex behaviors related to sleep, such as bingeing or driving while asleep.

 Some dietary supplements claim to help people sleep.
-Some are “natural” products such as melatonin .
+Some are “natural” products, such as melatonin.
 Others are food supplements, such as teas or valerian extracts (an herb).
-It is not clear if these products are safe or if they really work.
+It is not clear if these products are safe or work.

 Talk with your doctor about sleeping problems before using a sleep aid.
 You may have a medical problem that needs to be treated.
 In addition, insomnia can be better treated in other ways.

 If you decide to use a medication to sleep, experts advise you to:

 - Use the medicine at the time indicated by your doctor.

 - Do not drive or participate in activities that require you to be alert.